-Many of us are not familiar with the exact difference between the various power saving modes in a Windows computer like, Sleep, Hibernation or Hybrid Sleep.
-In this article we will see the difference between these terms.
+Many of us are not familiar with the exact difference between the various power-saving modes in a Windows 11/10 computer like Sleep, Hibernation or Hybrid Sleep.
+In this article, we will see the difference between these terms.

 Sleep is a power-saving state that allows a computer to quickly resume full-power operation (typically within several seconds) when you want to start working again.